 - Wealthy regulars.

 These are very different customer types, and they will respond to different marketing approaches.
-The first step is to break down each type into their characteristics; let’s take a closer look at “wealthy regulars.”
+The first step is to break down each type into its characteristics; let’s take a closer look at “wealthy regulars.”

 - Type: Wealthy Regular